Rudy Giuliani And Trump Legal Team Prepare Statement Ahead Of Possible Mueller Report

 As reported right here at the Inquisitr, earlier today, there may be trouble headed Donald Trump’s way, as Mueller is reportedly preparing to make a major announcement about the probe before Labor Day.

-Rudy Giuliani states that has no idea what Mueller may or may not be up to, but that Trump’s legal team is preparing their own statement ahead of the potential bombshell.
-The statement is said to contain comments on accusations against Donald Trump, which include colluding with Russia to hack the General Election in 2016, as well as accusations of obstruction of justice.
+Rudy Giuliani states that he has no idea what Mueller may or may not be up to, but that Trump’s legal team is preparing their own statement ahead of the potential bombshell.
+The statement is said to contain comments on accusations against Donald Trump, which include colluding with Russia to hack the general election in 2016, as well as accusations of obstruction of justice.

-Giuliani stated he also expected Mueller to ostensibly go quiet for the sixty days leading up to the midterm election, but followed with a suggestion that Mueller could still be working behind the scenes during that time.
+Giuliani stated he also expected Mueller to ostensibly go quiet for the 60 days leading up to the midterm election, but followed with a suggestion that Mueller could still be working behind the scenes during that time.

-So far, Mueller’s report has claimed three guilty pleas from Trump associates as well as eight guilty verdicts for former-Trump campaign chairman, Paul Manafort.
-Most recently, Trump’s former-attorney, Michael Cohen, plead guilty to charges around breaking campaign finance laws.
+So far, Mueller’s report has claimed three guilty pleas from Trump associates as well as eight guilty verdicts for former Trump campaign chairman Paul Manafort.
+Most recently, Trump’s former attorney, Michael Cohen, pleaded guilty to charges around breaking campaign finance laws.

-According to Trump’s legal team, the prospect of an interview with the president by Robert Mueller is not off the table, however they also state that Mueller’s team has not-yet responded to their proposal most recently sent to the special counsel in earlier August.
+According to Trump’s legal team, the prospect of an interview with the president by Robert Mueller is not off the table; however, they also state that Mueller’s team has not yet responded to their proposal most recently sent to the special counsel in early August.

-Presedent Trump has attempted to blast back at the ongoing investigation, calling it a “witch hunt” on numerous occasions and declaring Mueller compromised by Democrats.
-He maintains there was “no collusion” with Russia to influence the General Election.
-A meeting at Trump Tower with Russian officials that was held during the time leading up to the election, however, has brought about serious accusations from government officials and the public about whether or not there may have been a quid pro-quo between President Donald Trump and Russian opposition.
+President Trump has attempted to blast back at the ongoing investigation, calling it a “witch hunt” on numerous occasions and declaring Mueller compromised by Democrats.
+He maintains there was “no collusion” with Russia to influence the general election.
+A meeting at Trump Tower with Russian officials that was held during the time leading up to the election, however, has brought about serious accusations from government officials and the public about whether or not there may have been a quid pro quo between President Donald Trump and Russian opposition.

 As of the time of this writing, Robert Mueller has made no official statement about whether or not the Trump campaign may or may not have been involved in such a collusion.